French PM rejects permanent quota system for refugees

 Concern at a "domino effect" of border closures rippling down the Balkan peninsula to Greece and leaving large numbers of Syrians, Iraqis and others stranded in some of Europe's poorest countries, has prompted the EU to offer aid and cooperation to those states, all of them candidates to join the bloc.

-(Reporting by Andreas Rinke; Writing by Noah Barkin; Editing by Dominic Evans)
+(Additonal reporting by Robert Muller in Prague; Writing by Noah Barkin; Editing by Dominic Evans)